Janny Sikazwe

-Janny Sikazwe (born 1979) is a former Zambian international football referee.
+Janny Sikazwe (born 29 May 1979) is a Zambian former international football referee.

-He got his big break in 2008 at COSAFA U-20 Challenge Cup in South Africa when he was called to replace another referee who had failed a fitness test.
+He came to prominence in 2008 at the COSAFA U-20 Challenge Cup in South Africa, when he was called to replace another referee who had failed a fitness test.

-On 7 January 2023 he officiated his last career match between Napsa Stars and Red Arrows.

-He was one of the referees for the 2015 Africa Cup of Nations.
-He refereed the 2016 FIFA Club World Cup Final When in Japan, and the 2017 Africa Cup of Nations Final in Gabon.
-He was selected to officiate at the 2018 FIFA World Cup in Russia, and made his debut in the Belgium vs Panama Group G game on 18 June.
+Sikazwe was one of the referees for the 2015 Africa Cup of Nations.
+He refereed the 2016 FIFA Club World Cup final in Japan and the 2017 Africa Cup of Nations Final in Gabon.
+Sikazwe was selected to officiate at the 2018 FIFA World Cup in Russia, and made his debut in the Belgium vs Panama Group G game on 18 June.
 The match also saw him going into the record books as he became the first Zambian referee to officiate a game at the FIFA World Cup finals.

-Sikazwe also refereed at the 2021 Africa Cup of Nations, where he came under scrutiny for incorrectly calling for full-time twice in the Group F game between Mali and Tunisia on 12 January 2022: firstly at the 86th minute, and again before the 91st minute by about 17 seconds.
+Sikazwe also refereed at the 2021 Africa Cup of Nations, where he came under scrutiny for incorrectly calling for full-time twice in the Group F game between Mali and Tunisia on 12 January 2022: first at the 86th minute, and again before the 91st minute by about 17 seconds.
 He announced the return of the match after 25 minutes of stopping to complete three minutes, but the Tunisian team refused to complete it.
 An AFCON representative stated that Sikazwe suffered heat stroke, which contributed to his mishandling of the match.
+On 7 January 2023, he officiated his last career match between NAPSA Stars and Red Arrows.